Dental Hygiene in Ashburn

 While both can be effective, electric toothbrushes, particularly those with oscillating-rotating or sonic technology, can often provide a more thorough cleaning and reach areas that are harder to access with a manual brush.

-Can bad breath be a sign of poor dental hygiene?
+Could bad breath indicate poor dental hygiene?

 Yes, persistent bad breath (halitosis) is often caused by bacterial buildup in the mouth due to inadequate brushing and flossing, but it can also be a sign of underlying health issues.